rishabh-11/autoscaler/README.md

 # Fork

 This is a fork of [kubernetes/autoscaler](https://github.com/kubernetes/autoscaler) developed for the [gardener/machine-controller-manager](https://github.com/gardener/machine-controller-manager) and [gardener/gardener](https://github.com/gardener/gardener) project.

 Find more details about this fork in [FORK.md](./FORK.md).

+**TL;DR** Support for Machine-controller-manager is added to cluster-autoscaler.
+It means cluster-autoscaler now works for all cloud-providers which MCM supports which are AWS, GCP, Azure, Openstack, Alibaba([Coming Soon](https://github.com/gardener/machine-controller-manager/pull/79)), vSphere([Coming soon](https://github.com/gardener/machine-controller-manager/issues/93))

 # Kubernetes Autoscaler